findlay-forsblom/2DV513/README.md

  ### Installation

  1. Use the script Phone_db_schema.sql found under Database/Schema to create the database.
  2. Use the script import_data.py to populate the database.
-You will need to change to the username and password of ur mysql database.
+You will need to change to the username and password to that of your mysql database in the script.
  3. Inside the ReactExpress folder Install NPM packages
    ```sh
    npm install